Renewal Requirements - Cosmetologist

 Please read the FAQs for information about renewal, continuing education, license transitions and inactive status: BAC 2017 Renewal FAQs

-- SIG (Signature regarding the completion of Continuing Education, included in on-line renewal and paper form)
+- SIG (Signature regarding the completion of Continuing Education

 - On-line log in here: License Renewal Online

 - Request a Paper Renewal Form: (888) 506‑4239 or (608) 261‑4460 for the Madison area.

 - If you do not intend to practice and want your license to be placed on Inactive 454 Status per Wis.
 Stats 454.06(8m) and 454.23(6), you can partially renew online.
 If your license status is NOT already Inactive 454, you CAN complete the renewal online, up to the payment.
 DO NOT PAY online.
 Follow instructions given during the renewal process.